dacurry-tns/deploying-apereo-cas/pages/building/server/ldap/resolution-release/configure-attribute-resolution.md

 cas.authn.attributeRepository.ldap[1].attributes.uid:   uid
 ```

-As above, the first eight properties should be self-explanatory.
+As above, the first six properties should be self-explanatory.
 The list of attributes to be released is similar to, but not the same as, the list for Active Directory, above.

 One difference is that the two directories use different attributes for the same information.
 Luminis LDAP stores the username in the `uid` attribute and the student/employee ID number in the `cn` attribute.
 Active Directory on the other hand, stores the username in the `cn` attribute, and stores the student/employee ID number in a custom attribute called `tnsIDNumber`.
 To make things match up (the reason for this will become apparent below), the Active Directory configuration above switches things around to match Luminis LDAP by mapping `cn` to `uid` and `tnsIDNumber` as `cn`.